Skinny Tiger, Fatty Dragon

-Skinny Tiger, Fatty Dragon (瘦虎肥龍) is a 1990 Hong Kong martial arts film directed by Lau Kar-wing, who also co-stars in the film.
+Skinny Tiger, Fatty Dragon (瘦虎肥龍) is a 1990 Hong Kong action comedy film directed by Lau Kar-wing.
 The film stars Sammo Hung and Karl Maka.
 The trio had worked together in the late 1970s, making two films for Lau and Hung's short-lived Gar Bo Motion Picture Company.
 Whilst Lau continued to appear in Hung's films for Golden Harvest throughout the 1980s, Maka had gone on to co-run Cinema City.
 Skinny Tiger, Fatty Dragon was therefore something of a reunion for the three actors.

 Plot

 Fatty and Baldy are a pair of detectives dealing with a crime syndicate of Triad gangsters.
 After a jewelry robbery, they later find Lai, a woman who is associated with the gangsters, but end up getting themselves into trouble for going into the women's changing room.

 The gang leader, Wing, learns that one of his henchmen, Johnny, has leaked his secrets so he is stabbed by Wing himself.

 During their investigation of the Lai's house, things go very wrong for Fatty and Baldy, and they end up imitating robbers in order to escape from the gang.
 They steal her car and are briefly chased by the gangsters, trashing it along the way.
 Later that night, Lai calls Fatty and arranges a meeting at an abandoned building.
 At the location, another fight ensues, followed by a chase of Lai's boss, "Prince" Tak, and Fatty ends up ruining the English Deputy Commissioner's wedding.

 Fatty and Baldy are ordered to leave Hong Kong while things settle down, so they head to Singapore.
-However, Lai, who has turned against her gang, is killed by a pair of transsexual assassins.
+However, Lai, who has turned against her gang, is killed by a pair of transsexual assassins from Thailand.
 When Fatty is about to have dinner with Baldy and his girlfriend, he inadvertently ruins their relationship.
 So the pair have dinner outside, leading to another confrontation.
 Baldy defeated two English henchmen, whilst Fatty is fighting the transsexual assassins.

 In the aftermath of the event, Fatty's father and Baldy's girlfriend are hospitalised.
 Realising they will never have peace until Wing is stopped, they apprehend Tak at an abandoned warehouse full of gas cylinders.
 The plan goes sour, leading to a final confrontation with the gangsters.
 The two English henchmen try to take down Baldy while Fatty uses nunchaku.
 In the midst of the finale, Fatty temporarily knocks Tak's brother down and tries to take Tak out.
 At the final moment, Tak's brother fires his gun, he hits the gas cylinders and Baldy and Fatty escape, killing everyone in the process.
-In the end, the police chief stops Fatty and Baldy from knocking each other out after a fight over money.
+In the end, the police chief stops Fatty and Baldy from fighting after an argument over money.